taiyun/bookdown-ruc/README.md

-This is a template thesis of RUC(Republic University of China).
+This is a template thesis of RUC(Renmin University of China).
 Thanks to the **bookdown**(https://github.com/rstudio/bookdown), now you can write your thesis using the Rmarkdown syntax.

 # Usage